Adding/Dropping a Course

-Undergraduate students entering a university in the State University System with fewer than 60 semester credit hours must earn at least 9 semester hours prior to graduation by attendance at one or more Summer sessions.
+Undergraduate students entering a university in the State University System with fewer than 60 semester credit hours must earn at least 9 semester hours prior to graduation by attendance in one or more Summer sessions.
 University presidents or their designees may waive the application of this regulation in cases of unusual hardship to the individual.
-A student who wishes to have the rule waived must submit a written request to the University Registrar.
+A student who wishes to have the rule waived must submit a Request for Waiver of Mandatory Summer Enrollment to the University Registrar.

 Transcripts are released only with written authorization from the student.
-Email, telephone and fax requests for official transcripts will not be accepted.
+Telephone and fax requests for official transcripts will not be accepted.
 Transcripts will not be released for students who have a financial obligation to the University.
 Transcript requests should be made to the Office of the University Registrar.

 A $10 fee is charged for each official transcript requested.
+Unofficial transcript can be obtained via the student portal.
 There is no charge for unofficial transcripts.
 Graduating students receive one official transcript, free of charge, with their diplomas.

 Transfer of Coursework